 The Student Council functions as the primary liaison between students and administration.
-It serves as an advisory body for the Headmaster, as well as, among other things, overseeing student elections and candidate eligibility.
+It serves as an advisory body for the Head of School, as well as, among other things, overseeing student elections and candidate eligibility.
 The Student Council operates under the rubrics of its constitution.
 At least one class sponsor for each grade should be present at all meetings.

 Sponsor: Mr. Michael Kelly, Ms. Camille Hackney, Mr. Jake Lawrence

-Tearing Down the Walls affords students from diverse racial and socio-economic backgrounds the opportunity to become leaders and bridge-builders in the arena of race relations.
+Tearing Down the Walls affords students from diverse racial and socio-economic backgrounds the opportunity to become leaders and bridge-builders in the areas of race relations and social justice.
 Our vision is for students to be emboldened to lead.

 Sponsor: Ms. Kati Swieca-Brockman, Mr. Ben Thompson

 The Bell is Montgomery Bell Academy's yearbook.
 Produced by a team of dedicated students during free periods and after school, the yearbook seeks to document MBA's academic year in all its facets including academics, arts, athletics, service, and student activities.
 The Bell is led by an appointed Editor-in-Chief and designed and produced by students using eDesign online publishing software.